Altran Foundation for Innovation: Laser restoration of historical monuments

 The companies Jaulard and Trivella (companies from France and Italy respectively), together with the laser specialists Quantel (France) and Unilaser (from France and Portugal) have developed the LAMA project of a laser that can be carried by hand and used to clean the facades and sculpted ornaments of historical monuments.
 The process makes it easier to select the area to be cleaned without damaging "the outer skin" of the stone and outperforms all other existing systems at a fifth of the cost.

-International Solidarity Awards
+International solidarity awards

 Desalination of sea water

 Work by Viviane Renaudin has led to the development of a new type of multiple-effect plate evaporator, which can be used for the desalination of brackish or sea water.
 The proposed distillation process is based on the principle of multiple-effect dripping film plate evaporators.
 The innovation lies in the horizontal transfer of vapour to the condensation zone.
 From a socio-economic point of view, thanks to its human-scale dimensions, its modular construction and its ease of assembly, the system has the advantage of being usable by unskilled operators in developing countries.
 The process also has political value: it enables countries to end their dependence on their neighbours for their drinking water supplies.